hughobrien/zfs-remote-mirror/README.md

 This file is fully described [here](http://elinux.org/RPiconfig) and [here](https://www.raspberrypi.org/documentation/configuration/config-txt.md).
 In essence, we're specifying that the on-board GPU should only get 32MB of the shared 512MB of memory, and we're upping the frequencies of the main components just a little bit.
 This gives us a little performance boost, while still remaining quite conservative.

 Now for some FreeBSD specific changes.
-Edit/create the *img/ufs/boot/loader.conf* file, and set it to:
+Edit/create the *img/ufs/boot/loader.conf* file, and make it:

 	zfs_load="YES"
 	vm.kmem_size="180M"
 	vm.kmem_size_max="180M"
 	vfs.zfs.arc_max="24M"

-This causes the ZFS module to load, sets the kernel memory size at a hard 180MB, which should be large enough for ZFS's needs, and restricts the size of the [ARC](https://en.wikipedia.org/wiki/Adaptive_replacement_cache), leaving more of that 180MB for the meat of ZFS.
+This causes the ZFS module to load with the kernel, sets the kernel memory size at a hard 180MB, which should be large enough for ZFS's needs, and restricts the size of the [ARC](https://en.wikipedia.org/wiki/Adaptive_replacement_cache), leaving more of that 180MB for the meat of ZFS.

 Now edit *img/ufs/etc/fstab*.